 Furman alerted students remaining on campus through the weekend to be aware of falling trees and limbs caused by the storm, as well as localized flooding, the release said.
-The university is offering shuttle service (15-passenger vans) between the residence halls and the main areas of campus Saturday and Sunday, 9 a.m. to 7 p.m.
+The university is offering shuttle service via 15-passenger vans between the residence halls and the main areas of campus from 9 a.m. to 7 p.m.
+Saturday and Sunday.

 North Greenville University canceled classes and most campus activities for today through Monday, Sept.
 17, at both the Tigerville campus and the Tim Brashier Campus in Greer, according to a news release.
 The university will continue to offer essential services, including dining services, for those students remaining on campus.